vpratnicki/password-generator/README.md

 ![Screenshot 1](/assets/images/screenshot1.png)

-Next, I used .getElementsById to identify which of the DOM elements are needed and created a function called randomFunct, that serves as a dictionary of the individual functions that generate each random characters.
-I then needed to add the .addEventListener to each of the DOM element to the generate button and created a function to give values to each of the form elements.
+Next, I used .getElementsById to identify which of the DOM elements are needed and created a function called randomFunct.
+This function  serves as a dictionary/directory of the individual functions that generate each of the random characters.
+I then added the .addEventListener the generate button and created a function to give values to each of the form elements.

 ![Screenshot 2](/assets/images/screenshot2.png)

-Next I called the function that will generate the password function and t=told it to return a string that will be added to the innerText of the text area.
+Next I called the function that will generate the password function and told it to return a string that will be added to the innerText of the text area.

 ![Screenshot 3](/assets/images/screenshot3.png)